hrydgard/ppsspp/README.md

 When "Go" or "Break" are pushed, lines indicating these actions are also written to the file.
 If the current instruction being executed is in a Delay Slot, that also gets written, so it's hopefully a bit easier to follow branch logic.

-The file doesn't actually get written to unless you close the Disassembly Viewer (which can be done by closing the main program).

-Every time you open the Disassembly Viewer, a *new* file is then created.
+The file stream closes after every write so the file will update after every instruction written, which should make dynamically watching the file a bit easier.

+Every time you close the disassembly viewer, it ends a write session so any subsequent instruction prints when you reopen it will be in a new file based on the timestamp when you opened the disassembly viewer.

 Executed instructions are printed and formatted as follows: